 Attorney Don Pumphrey has devoted his career to representing individuals charged with criminal offenses.
 As a former prosecutor, Don Pumphrey understands how to attack the prosecution's case piece by piece.
 Throughout more than ten (10) years in private practice as a defense attorney, Don Pumphrey has represented members of the military, law enforcement, airline pilots, educators, school teachers, nurses and health care professionals.

 Don Pumphrey believes the best way to fight criminal charges begins with litigating pre-file motions including motions to exclude or suppress physical evidence and statements gained during an illegal stop or arrest.
-Motions to dismiss can also be filed when insufficient evidence exists to support the charges.
+The attorneys at Pumphrey Law also file and litigate a "Motion to Dismiss" when the prosecutor has insufficient evidence to support the charges.

 Don Pumphrey and the other attorney in the firm understand the Florida criminal justice system.
 They use that experience to fight the accusations aggressively.